mynodebtc/mynode_docs/docs/tor/setup.md

 ## Tor Setup on Linux

-#### Premium Feature

 On your Linux PC, install Tor so you have a proxy running.

 ```
 sudo apt-get install tor
 ```

 Your Linux PC is now running a Tor proxy and ready to connect to Tor services provided by myNode!
-You may also want to install

 ## Find Onion URL for Service

-#### Premium Feature

 To find the proper Onion URL for a service, open the Tor information page on your myNode device.